 Transfer the marks on the floor to the ceiling, creating guides to keep the top and bottom of the walls straight.

 Hang the door in place on the studs and header plate.
 Add shims as needed to make it plumb and fasten it to the studs with screws or finishing nails.
-But open and close the door first to test its operation before fastening to the studs.

 Finish the drywall with joint compound.
 Tape the joints, apply joint compound with a drywall knife and sand high spots when the mud is dry.
 Add more joint compound as needed if low spots remain, then let it dry and sand to a smooth finish.